sooyeonch/coding-challenge/README.md

     - cd to the "backend" directory
     - Run `node server.js` ("Server at port 3000 started!" will be printed on a terminal.)

-    Frontend:  *can use Visual Studio Code Live Server
+    Frontend:  *optional: can use Visual Studio Code Live Server
     - Open a new terminal window
     - cd to the "frontend" directory
     - Run `http-server`